 Fort Mill Divorce

 While reconciliation of a failing marriage is always preferable, we understand that spouses, no matter how devoted, cannot save every marriage.
 That is why we are here for you.
 If you’re marriage is irreconcilable, we will be here to guide you through all the legal aspects of this significant change in your life.
-Our philosophy at Robert J. Reeves P.C. is to handle your Fort Mill divorce in the most efficient and stress-free manner possible for you.
+Our philosophy is to handle your Fort Mill divorce in the most efficient and stress-free manner possible for you.

 So, we will not run up your legal fees with pointless and reckless fighting.
 Instead, we will seek the path of least resistance to get you divorced quickly.

 Types of Divorce

 South Carolina recognizes five different grounds for divorce.
 The first of these grounds is a no fault ground.
 Thus, you do not have to prove that either party did anything wrong.
 The remaining four grounds require the party requesting divorce to prove that the other party is at fault in some manner.

 - Living separate and apart, without cohabitation, for one year

 - Physical cruelty

 - Habitual drunkenness and drug abuse

 While each ground will grant a divorce, the ground you choose to pursue can affect the remaining issues of a divorce.
 At our Fort Mill office, your attorney will look at your case and inform you about which of these grounds you are eligible to pursue.
 Your attorney will also tell you which